Algorithms for FFT Beamforming Radio Interferometers: Beamforming

 Since factorizable beams are the magnitude square of a linear combination of the pre-correlation antenna signals, they are strictly positive and have no negative lobes.
 In analogy to \eqref{e:auto_var}, factorizable beams have the property that

 Note that the individual antenna patterns $A_a^i$ have been normalized such that their intensity response integrates over angles to unity (Equation~\ref{e:pri_beam_norm}).
-There is no such relation for formed beams, where $\delta_{ij} B^{ij}$ may integrate to a quantity either less than or greater than unity.
+There is no such relation for formed beams, where $\delta_{jk} B^{jk}$ may integrate to a quantity either less than or greater than unity.
 Our formalism is general enough to, for instance, describe beams that are the difference of two redundant visibilities, which would have no sky response.
-One case where the sky response does integrate to unity is for factorizable beams when the primary antenna patterns are isotropic.
-This is analogous to the statement for optically focusing antennae that, at fixed impedance matching, the sky-integrated antenna response is fixed (independent of $A_{\rm eff}$).
+One case where the sky response does integrate to unity is for factorizable beams when the antenna responses are isotropic.

+\refchangetwo{Throughout this article several classes of beams are discussed, using different choices of the weights to achieve different goals.
+To orient the reader, we summarize these in Table~\ref{t:beams}. }